École d'architecture

 Gwenaëlle d'Aboville

-Born in 1981, Gwenaëlle d'Aboville is an urban planner with a master's degree in urban planning from the Université Paris 1 Panthéon-Sorbonne, and a DE architect with a diploma from ENSA Paris La Villette.
-She is partner and director of the Ville Ouverte agency, which she founded in 2004.
+Born in 1981, Gwenaëlle d'Aboville is an urban planner, a graduate of the Master's program in urban planning at Paris 1 Panthéon-Sorbonne University, and a certified architect from ENSA Paris La Villette.
+She is a partner and director of the Ville Ouverte agency, which she founded in 2004.

-Winner of the Palmarès des Jeunes Urbanistes in 2016, the agency brings together a team of 40 urban planners, architects, engineers and cartographers.
-The multidisciplinary team works on development projects, operational or regulatory urban planning, urban or architectural programming.
-The agency is involved in regional projects, revitalization of town and city centers, urban renewal and transformation of public spaces.
+Winner of the 2016 Young Urban Planners Award, the agency brings together a team of 40 people, including urban planners, architects, engineers, and cartographers.
+The multidisciplinary team works on development projects, operational and regulatory urban planning, and urban and architectural programming.
+The agency is involved in regional projects, the revitalization of city centers and town centers, urban renewal, and the transformation of public spaces.

-It sees participation as a cross-cutting project method, in the service of more sensitive, inclusive urban planning.
-Gwenaëlle d'Aboville feeds this research through publications, in the journal Métropolitiques or through books Aménager sans exclure, faire la ville incluante (Le Moniteur, 2018).
+It considers participation to be a cross-cutting method for projects, promoting a more sensitive and inclusive approach to urban planning.
+Gwenaëlle d'Aboville contributes to this research through publications in the journal Métropolitiques and through books such as Aménager sans exclure, faire la ville incluante (Le Moniteur, 2018).

-A member of the IDHEAL (Institut des hautes études pour l'action dans le logement) advisory board, she works on housing production and quality.
-With Nicolas Binet, she published Réparer et construire la ville: pour un renouvellement de l'offre en logement (Le Moniteur, 2024).
+As a member of the advisory board of IDHEAL (Institut des Hautes Études pour l'Action dans le Logement), she works on housing production and quality.
+She has published Réparer et construire la ville : pour un renouvellement de l'offre en logement (Le Moniteur, 2024) with Nicolas Binet.

-She has taught at the Magistère aménagement de Paris 1 and the École d'Urbanisme de Paris, before taking part in the post-master's training program for the DSA d'architecte-urbaniste at the École d'architecture de la ville & des territoires Paris-Est from 2018.
-She was recruited by the School in September 2020 as associate lecturer.
-She is an associate researcher at the OCS laboratory (observatory of the suburban condition).
+She taught at the Paris 1 urban planning master's program and the Paris School of Urban Planning before joining the post-master's program in architectural and urban planning at the Paris-Est School of Architecture and Urban Planning in 2018.
+She was recruited by the School in September 2020 as an associate lecturer.
+She is an associate researcher at the OCS laboratory (observatory of suburban conditions).

 Enseignement